MTG/freesound/DEVELOPERS.md

 signal of the `Sound` model.

+### Adding new search options in the search page

+The available options for searching and filtering sounds in the search page ara managed using a `SearchQueryProcessor` object (implemented in `/utils/search/search_query_processor.py`).
+The `SearchQueryProcessor` class is used to parse and process search query information from a Django `request` object, and compute a number of useful items for displaying search information in templates, constructing search URLs, and preparing search options to be passed to the backend search engine.

+To add a new option to the search page, a new member of a specific `SearchOption` class should be added to the `SearchQueryProcessor` class (see `SearchQueryProcessor` definion for examples).
+There are a number of already existing types of `SearchOption`s as you can see by looking at the search options which are already implemented in `SearchQueryProcessor`.
+If the newly added search option implies doing some calcualtions for determining the `query_params` to be sent to the `search_sounds` function of the search engine backend, this should be done in the `SearchQueryProcessor.as_query_params` method.

+Adding a new search option to `SearchQueryProcessor` will make the option work with the search engine backend and with search URLs, but it will NOT automatically add the option to the form in the search page.
+This will need to be done manually by adding the search option in the desired place in `templates/search/search.html` (see how other search options are implemented for inspiration).

+All this will add the search option to the user interface and send corresponding information to the search backend.
+For example, if the new search option should apply a filter in the search backend of some `new_property`, this will be handled by the `SearchQueryProcessor`.
+However, it is expected that this `new_property` has been added to the search engine schema and indexed properly, otherwise there will be errors when running the queries.

+Please have a look at the documentation of `SearchQueryProcessor` and the various `SearchOption` classes to get a better understanding of how all this works.

 ### Search Engine Backends

 The way in which Freesound communicates with a search engine to search for sounds and forum posts is abstracted through